Frequently asked questions.

 -

 A: Abiding Wild focuses on science and nature study through a faith lens, covering an exciting array of topics in God’s creation .
-Over the course of the program, you’ll explore mammals, birds, insects (like butterflies and dragonflies), reptiles and amphibians, plants and trees, earth science (rocks, weather, space), and even dinosaurs – all presented in a way that honors our Creator .
-Each weekly unit is a deep dive into one topic (for example, “Owls” or “Foxes”), integrating science with art, literature, and Bible.
-While science/nature is the main focus, the lessons naturally incorporate elements of literature (through read-aloud book suggestions, and poetry), engaging educational videos, art and handwriting (through journaling and copywork), and even some history or geography when relevant.
-In short, it’s a rich unit-study style curriculum – your kids get a well-rounded educational experience centered on each week’s theme.
+Over the course of the program, you’ll explore mammals, birds, insects (like butterflies and dragonflies), reptiles and amphibians, plants and trees, earth science (rocks, weather, space), and even dinosaurs – all presented in a way that honors our Creator.
+Each unit is a deep dive into one topic (for example, “Owls” or “Foxes”), integrating science with art, literature, and Bible.
+While science/nature is the main focus, the family lessons naturally incorporate elements of literature (through read-aloud book suggestions, and poetry), engaging educational videos, art and handwriting (through journaling and copywork), and even some history or geography when relevant.
+In short, it’s a rich unit-study style curriculum – your kids get a well-rounded educational experience centered on each theme.
 (Note: You’ll still handle core math and formal reading instruction separately, as Abiding Wild is meant to beautifully complement those subjects with hands-on science and Bible-focused learning.)

 -

 A: Abiding Wild is designed to be a comprehensive science and nature curriculum for your homeschool, but you will likely use it alongside other resources for a full year’s plan.
-Think of Abiding Wild as covering your science, nature study, and even some art/Bible components – it can stand alone in those areas.
+Think of Abiding Wild as covering your science, nature study, and even some art/Bible components – it can even stand alone in those areas.
 Families will typically add a math program and a language arts/reading program to complete their child’s core subjects (as is common in homeschooling).
-The good news is, Abiding Wild’s weekly units are flexible and not overly time-consuming, so it fits well into your broader schedule.
+The good news is, Abiding Wild’s units are flexible and not overly time-consuming, so it fits well into your broader schedule.
 Many moms use it as the “spine” of their homeschool week to bring joy and wonder (through science, art, and faith integration), while still doing math and reading lessons separately.

 In summary: you don’t need any other science curriculum – Abiding Wild has you covered on that front – but plan to teach the basic skills (math, phonics, etc.) with your preferred resources in tandem.